FunChainPoW/go-funchain/README.md

 | **100.0x** | 0.25%        | A monumental 100x reward multiplier!    |
 | **1000.0x**| 0.02%        | The ultimate jackpot — 1000x rewards!   |

-With LuckyBits, every block you mine could be a **game-changer**, giving you the chance to hit **multipliers up to 1000x** and reap incredible rewards.
+With FunChain, every block you mine could be a **game-changer**, giving you the chance to hit **multipliers up to 1000x** and reap incredible rewards.
 Will you be the one to hit the jackpot?

 ## Building the Source